Extreme gaps between eigenvalues of random matrices: Large gaps

 in the sense of Fredholm determinants of a trace class operator.
-Suppose that $K^{\U(n)}_{\Lambda}$ has an eigenvalue $\lambda\geq 1$.
-Then by choosing $z=1-1/\lambda\geq 0$, (\ref{eqn:fredDet}) yields
+Suppose that $K^{\U(n)}_{\Lambda}$ has an eigenvalue $\lambda\geq1$.
+Then by choosing $z=1-1/\lambda\geq0$, (\ref{eqnfredDet}) yields

-In each case, this is absurd because the joint law of the eigenvalues is absolutely continuous with respect to the Lebesgue measure on $(0,2\pi)^n$, and $(0,2\pi)\slash \Lambda$ has a nonempty interior: both quantities need to be strictly positive.
-Hence $K^{\U(n)}_{I_1\cup I_2}$ is a trace class operator with spectrum in $[0,1)$, and the result from \cite{GY} applies. \end{proof}

-\begin{rem} Another way to prove Lemma \ref{lem:NegCor} is as follows: the inequality can be stated for the determinantal point process with kernel $\alpha K^{\U(n)}$ with $0<\alpha<1$, and then the inequality remains true for $K^{\U(n)}$ by continuity of the application $K\mapsto\det(\Id-K)$ in the set of trace class operators, by (\ref{eqn:ineqTrace}). \end{rem}
+In each case, this is absurd because the joint law of the eigenvalues is absolutely continuous with respect to the Lebesgue measure on $(0,2\pi)^n$, and $(0,2\pi)\slash\Lambda$ has a nonempty interior: both quantities need to be strictly positive.
+Hence $K^{\U (n)}_{I_1\cup I_2}$ is a trace class operator with spectrum in $[0,1)$, and the result from \cite{GY} applies. \end{pf} \begin{rem*} Another way to prove Lemma~\ref{lemNegCor} is as follows: the inequality can be stated for the determinantal point process with kernel $\alpha K^{\U(n)}$ with $0<\alpha<1$, and then the inequality remains true for $K^{\U(n)}$ by continuity of the application $K\mapsto\det(\Id-K)$ in the set of trace class operators, by (\ref {eqnineqTrace}). \end{rem*}